ActianCorp/spark-vector/README.md

-# Spark VectorH Connector
+# Spark Vector Connector

-A library to integrate VectorH with Spark, allowing you to load Spark DataFrames/RDDs into VectorH in parallel and to consume results of VectorH based computations in Spark(SQL).
+A library to integrate Vector with Spark, allowing you to load Spark DataFrames/RDDs into Vector in parallel and to consume results of Vector based computations in Spark(SQL).
+This connector works with both Vector SMP and Vortex MPP.

-## Requirements
+## Requirements (1.0)

 This library requires:
 * Spark 1.5.1.